sungnga/revents/README.md

   }
   ```
 - In firebaseService.js file:
-  - Write an addEventChatComment function that adds a currentUser's comment to the firebase database
+  - Write an addEventChatComment function that adds a currentUser's comment to the Firebase Realtime Database
     - This function takes eventId and comment as parameters
     - First, get a reference to the currently logged in user from firebase.auth and assign it to a user variable
     - Create a newComment object that has the displayName, photoURL, uid, text, and date properties
     - Then use the .push() method to add the newComment object to Firebase Realtime Database
     - Use `firebase.database()` to access the firebase database rather than the Firestore database
-    - Use the `.ref(relative_pathname)` and specify the pathname to get a reference of the location where a piece of data is stored or going to store in firebase database
+    - Use the `.ref(relative_pathname)` and specify the pathname to get a reference of the location where a piece of data is stored or going to store in Realtime Database
-    - Use the .push() method to add data to a location in firebase database
+    - Use the .push() method to add data to a location in Realtime Database
     ```javascript
     // add event chat to firebase database export function addEventChatComment(eventId, comment) {